Что делать, если в процессе выполнения скрапинга ваш IP заблокировали?

 12 June 2025

-• it skews visit statistics with non-human traffic;
+• it distorts visitors statistics with bots;

 • increases network usage;